-It was the third day of our hunting trip with Birch Creek Outfitters.
-Terry Robinson, Josh Collins and myself, were in the Selway with Don Chlarson, our hunting guide, hunting Bull Elk.
+It was the third day of our hunting trip with our outfitters.
+Terry, Josh and myself, were in the Selway with Don, our hunting guide, hunting Bull Elk.
 We walked from our camp down 'The Spur Trail' heading for some meadows and 'The Rock'.
 We left Terry at the first set of clearings and meadows to watch for elk, deer and bear (our hunt was a combination hunt, allowing us to get any one of these animals).
 Don, Josh and I continued down the canyon to the next open slide and meadows.
 Josh stayed here to hunt this area while Don and I continued onto 'The Rock'.